-For nearly 30 years Laura Okmin has been covering the biggest names in sports on the biggest stages.
+For over 30 years Laura Okmin has been covering the biggest names in sports on the biggest stages.
 But what Laura is most known for, and most proud of, is the connections she has cultivated over two decades of building relationships … not sources.
 Trust has been the foundation of every interview she conducts, the content she creates with her production company – and now her company leading the next generation of women sports broadcasters.

 Always passionate about her job, GALVANIZE gave Laura a purpose: Training and mentoring young women entering the sports world on – and more importantly – OFF camera.
 Its genesis was to give young women something Laura didn’t have growing up in this business … a network of other women.
 By conducting seminars around the country, GALVANIZE boot camps teach participants to build their own foundations by establishing relationships, gaining confidence, going deeper in their interviews, and all the while, empowering themselves … and each other.
 Laura proudly established The Stuart Scott Minority Scholarship in memory of her best friend and ESPN anchor who passed away in 2015.
 The scholarship provides additional opportunities for young women to participate in GALVANIZE programs throughout the year.